mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

 * Now knowing the IP Address for the Pi ssh into the pi (it is understood that the user knows the pi's username and password)

     ` ssh pi@[IPADDRESS] `

+## Step 3.1: Open the VNC Viewer on Laptop and connect to the pi

+* On the Ubuntu Laptop open the vnc viewer and either enter or select the pi device that has the appropriate IP address.

 ## Step 4: Run Start-Up Bash Script
 * Execute the start_exp.sh in order to initialize the GPS on serial port 0